slevin222/spotifme/README.md

 # Spotifme
-This app was created to display user Spotify playlists.
+This app was created to display user Spotify playlists along with the ability to play videos with the YouTube Api.

 ### FrontEnd
 * JavaScript
 * React.JS
 * Spotify Api
 * Spotify Oauth
+* YouTube Api
 * Bootstrap 4 with Bootswatch